jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) being treated as an approved issuer by the Commissioner because the person has paid interest under a security, and—
     (i) the security is a notional loan under section FG 2 of the Income Tax Act 2007, and NRWT was not withheld from the interest under section RF 3 of that Act; or
     (ii) an amount of the interest was apportioned to a New Zealand source under section YD 5(4) of the Income Tax Act 2007, and NRWT was not withheld from the amount under section RF 3 of that Act.
+(2C) Despite subsection (2B), if the Commissioner backdates a person’s date of registration of a security under section 86H(3) of the Stamp and Cheque Duties Act 1971, the person is treated as being an approved issuer from that backdated date of registration.
 (3) The Commissioner may revoke a person’s approved issuer status at a particular time if— (a) the Commissioner considers that the person has been responsible for serious default or neglect in complying with their obligations under the Inland Revenue Acts in the 2-year period leading up to that time; or
   (b) subsection (2B)﻿(b) does not apply to the person, and the person asks for revocation of the status.